 We know it can be difficult to explain all this and describe your symptoms in a short doctor’s appointment.
 We worked with doctors to produce a chronic UTI explainer which evidences the problems with testing and gives advice on how best to help patients.

-Take our information sheet for GPs to your next appointment.
+Take our information sheet for Medical Professionals to your next appointment.

 Early detection is key to preventing chronic UTI.
 We need doctors to acknowledge that chronic UTIs are a genuine and widespread medical condition.

 Testing for an infection